 Open Source & Verification

-Transparent, verifiable, and secure.
-Here's how you can prove our encryption works and verify we can't access your data.
+Both our open-source crypto library and source-available extension are publicly accessible for independent verification.
+Here's how you can prove our encryption works and confirm we never collect your data.

 @encryptedclipboard/crypto